olivierlacan/olivierlacan.com/_posts/2018-03-14-why-wont-bundle-update.md

 location: Saint-Anne, Martinique, France
 categories:
   - ruby
-draft: true
 ---

-You just received notification from GitHub's nifty new repository dependency scanner that there is a critical vulnerability report for the Nokogiri Ruby gem you currently have locked to version 1.6.8.1 in your Rails application's Gemfile.
+You just received notification from GitHub's nifty new repository [dependency scanner][4] that there is a critical vulnerability report for the Nokogiri Ruby gem you currently have locked to version 1.6.8.1 in your Rails application's Gemfile.